Paris Eiffel Tower Guided Tours

 Would you like to discover the Eiffel Tower with a guided tour?
 They are really fun!
 Don't miss the next post where I tell you the best options.

-The Eiffel Tower is the main symbol of Paris and is the most visited tourist attraction in the world.
-Climbing it is one of the essential plans to do during a trip to the French capital.
+The Eiffel Tower is the main symbol of Paris and the most visited tourist attraction in the world.
+Climbing it is one of the essential things to do during a getaway to the French capital.

-A monument with a curious history that in the nineteenth century was a revolution in the field of engineering and today has become one of the most amazing viewpoints of the city.
+A monument with a curious history that in the 19th century was a revolution in the field of engineering and has now become one of the most amazing viewpoints in the city.

-If you want to know the Eiffel Tower enjoying the advantages of a guided tour, stay to read this post where we discuss what options are available, what are the ticket prices and what you can see during this fantastic experience.
-Let's start!
+If you want to discover the Eiffel Tower while enjoying the advantages of a guided tour, read on to find out about the options available, ticket prices, and what you can see during this fantastic experience.
+Let's get started!

-1. Guided tour of the Eiffel Tower, by the stairs!
+Guided tour of the Eiffel Tower, up the stairs!

-With a height of 300 meters, going up the Eiffel Tower by elevator is always a temptation but, although it may not seem like it, there are good reasons to make a little effort and take the stairs.
+At a height of 300 meters, taking the elevator up the Eiffel Tower is always tempting, but even though it may not seem like it, there are good reasons to make a little effort and take the stairs.

 Why choose this experience?

-On the one hand, you will be able to contemplate some very curious views of the landscape that most visitors miss by always choosing the elevator to ascend.
-On the other hand, the staircase access to the Eiffel Tower is usually less crowded than the elevators, where very long queues can form and slow down your plans to crown the monument.
-On the other hand, on a good day of sightseeing, the waiting time to climb the stairs is usually less than 30 minutes.
+On the one hand, you'll be able to enjoy some very interesting views of the landscape that most visitors miss out on by always choosing the elevator to ascend.
+On the other hand, the stairways to the Eiffel Tower are usually less crowded than the elevators, where long lines can form and significantly slow down your plans to reach the top of the monument.
+On a good day for sightseeing, however, the wait time to climb the stairs is usually less than 30 minutes.

-Visits to the Eiffel Tower via the stairs usually take around 2 hours although waiting times in the security queue or for access to the stairs during busy periods can cause it to take a little longer.
+Visits to the Eiffel Tower via the stairs usually take around 2 hours, although wait times in the security line or to access the stairs during peak periods may cause the visit to take a little longer.

 What can you expect?

-You could say that it is a rather exclusive experience as almost all tours of the monument usually omit the second floor which is entered by climbing more than 300 steps.
-And that's a pity because walking across its glass floor at 57 meters high is quite a thrill and will test your vertigo!
+It could be said that it is a rather exclusive experience, as almost all tours of the monument tend to skip the first floor, which is accessed by climbing more than 300 steps.
+And that's a shame because walking on its glass floor at a height of 57 meters is very exciting and will test your vertigo!

-Afterwards, you will have to walk up another 600 steps approximately to reach the viewpoint on the second floor but I assure you that the effort is well worth it because along the way will begin to reveal several of the most iconic monuments of Paris as the Cathedral of Notre Dame, the Arc de Triomphe or the Champs Elysees.
-You will be 116 meters high!
+Afterwards, you will have to climb another 600 steps or so to reach the second-floor viewing platform, but I assure you that the effort is well worth it because along the way you will begin to see some of Paris' most iconic monuments, such as Notre Dame Cathedral, the Arc de Triomphe, and the Champs-Élysées.
+You'll be 116 meters high!

-And if you decide to upgrade this ticket to reach the top level and crown the Eiffel Tower, don't worry because you will no longer have to walk to the top but take an elevator that will take you to the top directly from the second floor.
-Get your camera ready because from here you can enjoy the best panoramic views of Paris!
+And if you decide to upgrade your ticket to reach the top level and crown the Eiffel Tower, don't worry, because you won't have to walk all the way up that part of the route.
+Instead, you'll take an elevator that will take you to the top directly from the second floor.
+Get your camera ready, because from here you can enjoy the best panoramic views of Paris!

 Why do I like this option?

-If you are fit and don't mind climbing steps, I recommend this option because as you ascend the different levels of the Eiffel Tower you will see how the landscape slowly changes before your eyes and expands around you. it's an amazing feeling!
+If you're fit and don't mind climbing stairs, I recommend this option because as you ascend the different levels of the Eiffel Tower, you'll see how the landscape slowly changes before your eyes and expands around you.
+It's an amazing feeling!

-During the activity you will have the opportunity to see the inside of the monument and contemplate some of the most beautiful views of Paris while the guide who will accompany you on the route explains the history of this tourist attraction, many curiosities and some details of other monuments that you will see.
+During the activity, you'll have the opportunity to see the monument from the inside and take in some of the most beautiful views of Paris while the guide accompanying you on the tour explains the history of this tourist attraction, many interesting facts, and some details about other monuments you'll see.

 Book a guided tour of the Eiffel Tower

-If the idea of having to walk up more than 900 steps to access the viewpoint of the Eiffel Tower on the second floor is not at all flattering to you, don't worry, because there is another much more tempting option which is to take the elevator to get up there and enjoy without fatigue one of the most memorable views of Paris.
+If the idea of climbing more than 900 steps to reach the Eiffel Tower's second-floor observation deck doesn't appeal to you at all, don't worry, because there's another, much more tempting option : take the elevator to the top and enjoy one of the most memorable views of Paris without breaking a sweat.

 Why choose this experience?

-Although visiting the Eiffel Tower by stairs you can enjoy unprecedented views of the landscape that most tourists miss is true that it is not a possibility available to everyone, as it requires a good physical condition to make the effort involved in an ascent of 116 meters high.
-In that case, the Eiffel Tower elevator tour is the best option for you.
+Although visiting the Eiffel Tower via the stairs allows you to enjoy unique views of the landscape that most tourists miss, it is true that this is not an option available to everyone, as it requires a good level of physical fitness to make the effort of climbing 116 meters.
+In that case, visiting the Eiffel Tower by elevator is the best option for you.

 What can you expect?

-The visits to the Eiffel Tower by elevator usually last about 2 hours.
-The only drawback of this activity is that the waiting times to take the elevators of the monument are long, since it is the option that most visitors opt for and can be more than an hour.
+Visits to the Eiffel Tower by elevator usually last approximately 2 hours.
+The only drawback to this activity is that the waiting times to take the monument's elevators are long, as this is the option chosen by most visitors and can be more than an hour.

-However, looking on the bright side, it is not something that should worry you too much because the guide who will accompany you during the visit will take that time to explain in detail the history of the Eiffel Tower, who created it and how, its symbolism for the city of Paris as well as a lot of curious anecdotes that will enliven the wait.
+However, on the bright side, this is not something you should worry too much about because the guide who will accompany you during the visit will use this time to explain in great detail the history of the Eiffel Tower, who created it and how, its symbolism for the city of Paris, as well as lots of interesting anecdotes that will make the wait more enjoyable.

-You can even take the opportunity to ask the guide your questions about the Eiffel Tower or ask for any recommendations to get the most out of your trip in the French capital.
+You can even take the opportunity to ask the guide any questions you may have about the Eiffel Tower or ask for recommendations on how to get the most out of your trip to the French capital.

 What is this experience like?

-Once you get on the elevator, I advise you to take a good look at how they work and the inner framework of the monument because its construction was one of the greatest engineering revolutions of the nineteenth century.
+Once you get on the elevator, I recommend that you take a good look at how it works and at the interior framework of the monument, because its construction was one of the greatest revolutions in 19th-century engineering.

-On your way out, take your time to walk around the second floor observation deck and enjoy the unforgettable views of Paris: the Arc de Triomphe, the Champs Elysées, the Louvre Museum or Notre Dame Cathedral, among others.
-You will enjoy one of the most beautiful panoramic views of your trip that you will not have anywhere else in Paris.
+When you get out, take your time to explore the second-floor observation deck and enjoy the unforgettable views of Paris: the Arc de Triomphe, the Champs-Élysées, the Louvre Museum, and Notre Dame Cathedral, among others.
+You will enjoy one of the most beautiful panoramic views of your trip that you won't find anywhere else in Paris.

 Why do I like this option?

-If you are on a budget during your trip, the elevator tour of the Eiffel Tower is an excellent option because you will not have to climb stairs and you will be able to do the activity without effort and in total comfort.
+If you have a generous budget for your trip, taking the elevator to the Eiffel Tower is an excellent option, as you won't have to climb any stairs and can enjoy the activity effortlessly and in complete comfort.

-In addition, you will have the advantage of a guided tour where a professional will show you the Eiffel Tower in depth and inform you about Paris and several of its emblems.
+In addition, you'll have the advantages of a guided tour, where a professional will show you the Eiffel Tower in depth and tell you about Paris and several of its landmarks.

 Book a guided tour of the Eiffel Tower

-Why is a guided tour of the Eiffel Tower worthwhile?
+Why is it worth taking a guided tour of the Eiffel Tower?

 Waiting to go up| ©gckwolfe